apigee/api-platform-samples/sample-mobile-app/README.md

 This directory contains tools to help you get up-and-running with Apigee Edge.

 The sample is intended to show how an app developer can leverage Apigee Edge.

-Its goal is mainly to show you how the pieces fit together, not to demonstrate all of the bells and whistles.
+Its goal is mainly to show you how the pieces fit together, not to demonstrate all of the bells and whistles that Apigee Edge provides.

 The pieces of the demo are:

-* An API backend
+* An API backend (running on Apigee APIBaaS)
-* An API facade
+* An API facade (running on Apigee API Services)
-* A mobile app that calls the API facade and consumes data that you store in the API backend.
+* A mobile app that you run in XCode, that calls the API facade and consumes data that you store in the API backend.

-Edge enables you to do this without writing any code except the code in your mobile app.

 This sample provides: